flaf/shinken-packages/README.rst

 This package doesn't support the upgrade from the official shinken package on Debian Wheezy (which embeds Shinken version 0.6.5).
+To be honest, I have not even tested.

 Build the package on Debian Wheezy
 ==================================